100 Notable alumni of

 -

-Jürgen Norbert Klopp is a German football executive and former manager and player who most recently managed Premier League club Liverpool.
-He is widely regarded as one of the best football managers in the world.
-Since 1 January 2025, Klopp has been the Head of Global Soccer for Red Bull GmbH.
+Jürgen Norbert Klopp is a German football executive, former manager and former player.
+Widely regarded as one of the greatest managers of all time, he has been Head of Global Soccer for Red Bull GmbH since January 2025.

 -